 - Use the Concatenate converter to add the word "Hello" in front of the text John Smith.

-Composer Enterprise users can create their own conversion rules using one of two methods:
+Platform Premier and Enterprise users can create their own conversion rules using one of two methods:

 - Use the built-in Custom Script converter